 Whats bad : Silurian’s obvious cheap Halloween costume look.

-Review With Spoilers : Doctor Who & The Silurians is the only episode of Who – to date.
-Where the word ‘Doctor Who’ was used in the title, due to a production error.
+Review With Spoilers : Doctor Who & The Silurians is the only episode of Doctor Who; to date.
+Where the word ‘Doctor Who’ is actually used – in the title, due to a production error.

-The Doctor was (obviously) never directly referred to – as ‘Doctor Who’ in the show – he was always just the ‘The Doctor’.
-Other than when script writers included the in-joke of a question after his title, that is. eg. “Doctor….Who?”
+The Doctor was (obviously) never directly referred to – as ‘Doctor Who’ in the show and was always just the ‘The Doctor’.
+Other than when – script writers included the in-joke of a question after the Doctor title. eg. “Doctor….Who?”

 Doctor Who & The Silurians marks the first appearance of the Silurians, an underground dwelling lizard creature – of Earth origin, millions of years before man.